Capacity of Noisy Permutation Channels: Block Diagonal Case

 \section{Block Diagonal Case}

 With a small modification to the proof of \Cref{thm::strict_positive}, we can show a converse bound for block diagonal matrices where each block is strictly positive.
-The modification uses that each block is independent from all the other blocks, so we can apply the bound for strictly positive matrices separately to each block.
-We will need to show a separate achievability result to match this converse bound.
+The key idea is that since each block is independent from all the other blocks, so we can apply the bound for strictly positive matrices separately to each block.
+We need to show a separate achievability result to match this converse bound.

 As a sanity check, the block diagonal case captures the situation where $P_{Z|X}$ is the identity matrix.
 In which case, it is possible to use all possible permutations of symbols as messages.
 No errors are allowed so decoding is straight-forward.
 Using an identity matrix of size $q\times q$ for the DMC, for each $n$,